 - 1 clove garlic minced

-- 1 large head romaine lettuce coarsely chopped, approximately 6 cups
+- 1 large head romaine lettuce coarsely chopped (approximately 6 cups)

-- 1 pint cherry tomatoes cut in quarters
+- 1 pint cherry tomatoes cut half

-- ½ cucumber quartered and chopped, approximately 1 cup
+- ½ cucumber quartered and chopped (approximately 1 cup)

-- 2 radishes thinly sliced, approximately ½ cup
+- 2 radishes thinly sliced (approximately ½ cup)

-- ½ red onion thinly sliced, approximately ½ cup
+- ½ red onion thinly sliced (approximately ½ cup)

 - 1 cup parsley coarsely chopped